sunknudsen/privacy-guides/how-to-use-yubikey-to-store-pgp-private-keys/README.md

 <!--
-Title: How to use YubiKey to secure PGP private keys
+Title: How to use YubiKey to store PGP private keys
-Description: Learn how to use YubiKey to secure PGP private keys.
+Description: Learn how to use YubiKey to store PGP private keys.
 Author: Sun Knudsen <https://github.com/sunknudsen>
 Contributors: Sun Knudsen <https://github.com/sunknudsen>
 Reviewers: